MuckyTaters/MuckyVision3/README.md

 Completing keyboard input is next on the TODO list, as is building documentation using Doxgen.

-Following that, the next layer added will probably an "Image" layer providing a rich set of predrawn character graphics, including basic ASCII characters and primitive blocks/shapes for "PETSCI” style graphics.
+Following that, the next layer added will probably be an "Image" layer providing a set of predrawn character graphics, including basic ASCII characters and a set of primitive blocks/shapes for "PETSCI” style graphics.

 Provision of C64 SID chip style audio (using dynamically generated waveforms) is also a high priority.